olliestephenson/dpm-rnn-public/README.md

 ## Credit

-Citation: [Stephenson et al. 2021, IEEE TGRS](https://ieeexplore.ieee.org/document/9467551), and see the version on [arXiv](https://arxiv.org/abs/2105.11544).
+Citation: [Stephenson et al. (2021), IEEE TGRS](https://ieeexplore.ieee.org/document/9467551), and see the version on [arXiv](https://arxiv.org/abs/2105.11544).

 Code written by Eric Zhan and Oliver Stephenson.
-Development of the method was done by authors of Stephenson et al. (2021).
+The method was developed by the authors of Stephenson et al. (2021).

 Contact: oliver.stephenson@caltech.edu